-Obtaining an immunisation status certificate is an excellent time to check your child's immunisation records are up to date.
-Measles, mumps, rubella, whooping cough, diphtheria, tetanus, Haemophilus influenzae type b, hepatitis B, meningococcal C disease, chickenpox and polio are life-threatening diseases that children can catch and spread.
+Obtaining an Immunisation History Statement is an excellent way to check whether your child's vaccinations are up to date.
+Measles, mumps, rubella, whooping cough, diphtheria, tetanus, Haemophilus influenzae type b, hepatitis B, meningococcal C disease, chickenpox, pneumococcal disease and polio are life-threatening diseases that children can catch and spread.

 Your child should have received vaccines to protect against all these diseases before starting school.
-Your local council or doctor can immunise your child to catch up any missed vaccine doses.
+Your local council or GP can immunise your child to 'catch up' on any missed vaccine doses.

 Your child's immunisation record

 Homeopathic immunisation is not a recognised form of immunisation and is not acceptable under the legislation.
-Therefore, it cannot be listed on an immunisation status certificate.
+Therefore, it cannot be listed on an Immunisation History Statement

 Essential information for schools

 You will automatically receive a history statement from the Australian Immunisation Register (AIR) when your child turns five years old.
 However, you can request a statement for children (under 14 years of age) at any time.

-When you enrol your child in school, you will need to give the staff your child's Immunisation History Statement for them to keep on file.
+When you enrol your child in a Victorian childcare, kindergarten or primary school, you must give the staff your child's Immunisation History Statement for them to keep on file.

 Immunisation and HALO

-The immunisations you may need are decided by your health, age, lifestyle and occupation.
+The immunisations we may need are decided by our health, age, lifestyle and occupation.
 Together, these factors are referred to as HALO.
-You can check your immunisation HALO using the Immunisation for Life infographic (pdf) downloadable poster.
+Check your child's immunisation HALO using the Immunisation for Life infographic (pdf) downloadable poster.